jackiecherotich/B9CY108-_CA1-PYTHON/README.md

 ## Description
-This system allows students to apply for admission using a TCP-based client-server application.
-Student details are validated and stored in MySQL database.
+This system allows students to apply for admission using a TCP-based Client-server application that validates and stores student details in a MySQL database.

 ## Architecture
 - TCP client-server communication